alexsalawin/order-service/README.md

 Timestamps for tracking and auditing.

-e.
-Error Handling & Resiliency
+# Error Handling & Resiliency

 Strategies: